Things That Can Delay Your Tax Refund

 Receiving a tax refund is a great joy for many people, but this anticipated excitement can turn sour if your refund is delayed.
 There are many factors that can contribute to a delayed tax refund.
-Rather than wasting time and blindly asking “where’s my refund?” you should consider the potential reasons for the holdup.
+Rather than wasting time and blindly asking “Where’s my refund?” you should consider the potential reasons for the holdup.

 Many taxpayers pondering the “where’s my refund” question do not realize that their tax return may be the problem.
-It there are any errors on your return, that will hinder your refund.
-Additionally, returns that are filed by paper and refunds that are requested by check generally take longer to process.
+It there are any errors on your 1040 return, that will hinder your refund.
+Additionally, tax returns that are filed by mail and refunds that are requested by paper check generally take longer to process.

 There are many people who mail in their tax returns instead of filing electronically.
-While it won’t affect the amount of your refund, it will affect how long it takes the IRS to process your return.
-If you went to the Post Office to submit your tax return, you will likely have to wait 4 to 6 weeks before being able to ask “where’s my refund?”
+While it won’t affect the amount of your tax refund, it will affect how long it takes the IRS to process your return.
+If you went to the Post Office to submit your tax return, you will likely have to wait 4 to 6 weeks before being able to ask, “where’s my refund?”

-Computation errors related to estimated tax payments, taxable income, or withholding can delay processing and leave you wondering “where’s my refund?”
+Computation errors related to estimated tax payments, taxable income, or withholding can delay IRS processing and leave you wondering “where’s my refund?”
 It is important to make certain that your tax return is 100% accurate and true.
 Every year, thousands of people make math mistakes on their returns, which makes it more difficult for the IRS to process their refunds.

 If you are mailing in your tax return, it is essential that you send it to the proper address or you may find yourself asking, “where’s my refund?”
 Remember that the IRS is a huge organization with multiple mailing addresses (depending on the type of form and the type of entity filing).
-Also note that your state tax return must be sent to your state’s revenue department, not the IRS.
+Also remember that your state tax return must be sent to your state’s revenue department, not the IRS.